modypy/modypy/README.rst

 ------------

 Contributions are welcome!
 Check out the
-`GitHub Project Page <https://github.com/ralfgerlich/modypy>`_ for issues and ideas on how to add to the project.
+`GitHub Project Page <https://github.com/modypy/modypy>`_ for issues and ideas on how to add to the project.

 Contributions must adhere to the following conditions:

-- New features must be accompanied by appropriate pytest tests.
+- New features must be accompanied by appropriate pytest tests (ensure 100% statement *and* branch coverage!)
 - New features should at least carry Python Docstrings for API documentation following the general style of the existing API documentation.
-- Coding style should adhere to
-  `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ as per the settings of the ``pylintrc`` file in the project directory.
+- Use `black <https://pypi.org/project/black/>`_ with a line-length of 80 to format your code.
+We are successively moving the project to the black style.
 - Contributors must accept publishing their contribution under the licensing conditions laid out in the ``LICENSE`` file.